zzzprojects/learn-orm/tutorials/ef-core-providers/devart-postgresql.md

 # Devart PostgreSQL Provider

-The dotConnect for PostgreSQL is a high-performance ORM enabled data provider for PostgreSQL that builds on ADO.NET technology to present a complete solution for developing PostgreSQL-based database applications.
+The dotConnect for PostgreSQL is a high-performance ORM-enabled data provider for PostgreSQL that builds on ADO.NET technology to present a complete solution for developing PostgreSQL-based database applications.

  - It introduces new approaches for designing application architecture, boosts productivity, and leverages database applications.
  - It offers both high-performance connectivity to the PostgreSQL database and many innovative development tools and technologies.